Jayanthbabu456/WEATHER_APP/README.md

 - Search functionality for specific cities
 - Displays the present weather conditions (Temperature, Humidity, Cloud Cover) along with forecasts for the future.
 - Animation According To Weather Condition.
+- Backgrounds accurately reflect the current weather conditions at your location.

 ## Technologies Used